nCounter Knowledge Base: Assays & Applications

 CodeSet: Improper storage of the CodeSet

-Multiple F/T cycles can be detrimental to the CodeSet as they can damage RNA, DNA and fluorophore linkages; however, CodeSet performance is generally robust and may not be dramatically affected.
+Multiple Freeze thaw cycles can be detrimental to the CodeSet as they can damage RNA, DNA and fluorophore linkages; however, CodeSet performance is generally robust and may not be dramatically affected.
 For example, if the -80°C fails, the CodeSet will likely maintain full functionality after brief storage at 4°C or even room temperature.
 Customers have gotten robust data from Codeset that was at RT for 8 hours, however these results are not guaranteed.
 If wanting to use a compromised codeset, it’s recommended to test with samples that have been run before on pristine codeset for comparison.

 If the CodeSet is stored at -20°C, it may display some loss in signal after 1-2 months.
 This could introduce technical variance to the experiment thus, it is recommended to reorder a new CodeSet.

-If the Max/Flex Cartridge is briefly stored at -80C° (1 week or less), it can still be used without compromising its function.
+If the Pro/MAX/FLEX Cartridge is briefly stored at -80C° (1 week or less), it can still be used without compromising its function.
 Prolonged storage at -80°C will damage the streptavidin binding surface, and a new cartridge should be ordered.

 Prep plates: Improper storage of the Prep Plates